 Dr. Rahil Chaudhary, Managing Director of Eye7

 Having a family group chat app can make everyone in the (immediate) family feel involved in the family.
 All families will have an introvert or someone who is out of the loop (by choice mostly).
-However, even though they hardly contribute to the chat doesn’t mean they are not interested; they can still feel included being a non-contributor – silent partner.
+However, even though they hardly contribute to the chat doesn’t mean they are not interested.
+They can still feel included being a non-contributor – silent partner.
 This can improve family values immeasurably, as nobody will feel neglected.

 Joseph Webster, Soul Series Health